Before we get into the best headphones for music production, grab a snack, sit back and relax because…

 Shure SRH440.
 The bass on these is much lighter than a V6, and overall it’s an extremely flat sounding signature, with a bright treble that sometimes can be a bit too in your face like Tim Hardaway vs. Charles Barkley.
 That said, these are great for music production because they are so honest and revealing.

 Philips SHP9500.
-One of the easiest outright recommendations I’ll probably ever make, the SHP9500 is simply astounding given it’s price.
+One of the easiest outright recommendations I’ll probably ever make, the SHP9500 is simply astounding given its price.
 It’s no secret anymore, but these cans are the real deal.
-In fact, out of all the entry level models, this is my absolute favorite because it feels way more durable that it should be, and comfort is the bomb.com.
+In fact, out of all the entry-level models, this is my absolute favorite because it feels way more durable than it should be, and comfort is the bomb.com.
 The best part about it is that it’s actually just about as good as an HD600 at a fraction of the cost.
-Yeah I said it! 😀 🙂 😛 Learn more:Philips SHP9500 Review!
+Yeah, I said it! 😀 🙂 😛 Learn more:Philips SHP9500 Review!

 My Video Review!

 Please don’t forget to like, comment, and subscribe to my growing channel.
 I would appreciate any support! 🙂